ghyde/quotes/_posts/2014-10-16-root-privs.md

 ---
 {% include JB/setup %}

-"To err is human.
-To really fuck up takes root privs."
+To err is human.
+To really fuck up takes root privs.